resilient-http/resilient.js/README.md

 - **retryWait** `number` - Number of milisenconds to wait before start the request retry cycle.
 Default to `50`
 - **discoverBeforeRetry** `boolean` - Force to refresh service servers list from asking for discovery servers on each retry attempt.
 You must define the discovery servers in order to use this feature.
 Default `true`
 - **promiscuousErrors** `boolean` - Enable promiscuous error handling mode.
 Client HTTP status errors (400-499) will be treated as failed request, retrying it until it has valid status (when `retry` is enabled).
 Default `false`
+- **omitRetryOnMethods** `array<string>` - Omit a retry cycle attempt if the request method is on the given array.
+Default `null`
+- **omitFallbackOnMethods** `array<string>` - Omit fallback to the next best available server if the method is on the given array.
+If you use this option, retry cycles will be disables too for the given methods.
+Default `null`
+- **omitRetryOnErrorCodes** `array<number>` - Omit a retry cycle attempt if the latest request response status code is one of the given array.
+Default `null`
+- **omitFallbackOnErrorCodes** `array<number>` - Omit fallback to the next best available server if the latest request response status code is one of the given array.
+Default `null`

 Specific shared configuration options for the HTTP client for final service requests